 My fashionista friends, I would be remiss if I didn’t tell you this powerhouse workout takes 10 to 15 minutes, done once a week.
 Stay with me now, you can do this workout circuit with no need to worry about sweating out your hair, make-up, or your workout outfit.

-You can watch a video of me doing the whole circuit and get the full science behind the technique from OsteoStrong owner, Elaine Gonzalez, and learn of how this next level restorative workout positively impacts bone health here.
+You can watch a video of me doing the whole circuit and get the full science behind the technique from OsteoStrong owner, Elaine Gonzales, and learn of how this next level restorative workout positively impacts bone health here.